creator of www.azuremonk.com. Senior Cloud Solution Architect @ Microsoft NYC

 The operator in this case can also be other values such as In, NotIn, Exists, DoesNotExist, Gt, Lt.
 NotIn and DoesNotExist will create the opposite effect of nodeAntiAffinity

 Another vegan girl-gang Customer-Group come in to the restaurant .
 They have a requirement not to be placed in any table which contain seats which are already occupied by meat eaters.
-They are a little more choosy - they also want to be seated in tables which contains seats which are already occupied by boys.
-In other words they have a non-affinity towards meat-eaters, but have an affinity towards boys.
+They are a little more choosy - they also want to be seated in tables which contains seats which are already occupied by only girls.
+In other words they have a non-affinity towards meat-eaters, but have an affinity towards girls.

 Lets take a real world scenario where you have a set of redis-cache and web-server deployments.
 Here are the conditions: